itsMapleLeaf/aspects3/app/rulebook.md

 - Once your hits reach your toughness, you go down.
 - While down, you can’t make any actions.
 - Your hits cannot exceed your toughness.
+- Once your hits are healed, you are no longer down.
+- After combat, if you are down, you may attempt to succeed a Focus or Endurance skill check to heal 1 hit.

 ## Fatigue & Resolve